 Best time to visit Shey Palace and Monastery

 May to September is the best time to visit Ladakh and will also apply to Shey Palace and Monastery.
 The weather at this time is very pleasant and perfect for tourists.

 Srinagar Leh Highway as well as Manali Leh Route will both be open and reaching Ladakh will not be difficult.
 Tourist places in Ladakh like Nubra Valley, Pangong Lake, and Tso Moriri will be accessible during this time period.

 If you, however, wanted to attend the Shey Gompa Festival, then you will have to plan a trip in either July or August, according to the dates of the festival.

 Where to Stay

 If you wanted to stay somewhere close to the palace, then you can look for a hotel near Shey Village.
-The entire route between Upshi and Leh, in fact, has several hotels and finding one in any budget will not be difficult.
+The entire route between Upshi and Leh, in fact, has several hotels, and finding one on any budget will not be difficult.

 If you are eager on staying at a monastery, then you can try your luck at either Thiksey or Hemis.
 Both of these monasteries have basic rooms that they lend out to visitors.

 There are several small restaurants and shops right next to the monastery, on the other side of the road, where you can get something to eat while visiting Shey.